Binding an ASP.Net Control to a Generic List

 lstColours.Items.Add(new ListItem(colour));

-While this method will certainly get the job done, it is perhaps not the most efficient nor the correct way of doing things.
+While this method will certainly get the job done, it is not the most efficient or correct way.
 Instead, you should bind the data to the list box, and that is done just like binding an ADO.Net DataSet.

 C#